charlehsin/azure-cloud-tutorial/README.md

 - Azure load balancer is at load-balancer folder.
 - Azure Kubernetes Service is at kubernetes-service folder.
-- Azure Functions is at functions folder.
+- Azure Functions is at functions and functions-cosmosdb folder.

 ## PowerShell Commands